MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/excel/workbook-currently-open-by-256-users-error.md

 appliesto:
   - SharePoint Online
 ms.reviewer: denniwil
-description: Describes how to resolve a shared workbook error when opening an Office 365 Excel file.
+description: Describes how to resolve a shared workbook error when opening a Microsoft 365 Excel file.
 ---

 # "The workbook is currently open by 256 users" error when opening an Excel workbook from SharePoint or OneDrive